Do you have an image that you want turned into an embroidery design? Yes, it’s possible — and is called digitizing!

 Embroidery Sew-Out & Design Testing

 After a design is digitized to an embroidery format, it is tested to see how it stitches out.
 Any imperfections are fixed and it is tested again.
 A digitizer is a highly skilled artist who has honed his/her craft through many years of experience.
 It is a careful process that requires time and experience to be performed correctly.
 While some designs are fairly easy to do, those with fine detail, small text and lots of color changes require more set-up time.
 The digitizer must know how the stitches will embroider on different fabrics.
 A well digitized design will enhance your garment, so it is important to have an embroiderer who provides quality digitizing.

 Here are some examples:

 What Does it Cost?

 Digitizing is an art unto itself and for some, the learning curve is several years.
 I have been learning and practicing for several years and I am able to digitize many designs.
 If you look at the “new designs” section, almost all of them have been digitized by me.
 However, sometimes a design is too complex for me and in that case I use the services of a professional.
 The cost depends on the complexity, which translates to “how many hours will it take.”
-For most logos and designs that are not very stitch intensive, the average cost is $25-$40.
+For most logos and designs that are not very stitch intensive, the average cost is $20-$35.
 If the design is something that I can use in the future, I will often split the digitizing fee with my customer.
 One last note: not all designs are suitable for digitizing.
 I have been sent very intense black/white line drawings with way too much detail.
 Thread is not the same as ink, so be aware that some requests just can’t be fulfilled.